woodstockcs/prog-unit-aframe/your-first-vr-world.md

 ⚠ You'll be submitting that workbook at the end of this unit for a grade. ⚠ Is your A-Frame Workbook stuck at school?
 Go to the google classroom assignment called "Your Copy of the A-Frame Workbook". ⚠

+🎥 Video walkthroughs of all the exercises are [here](https://www.youtube.com/playlist?list=PLw-wAWuoxiQk5kgcMBFF2bVG3NtWQZzgj) 🎥

 __🥳 Should Do__ pages: _1.2.9_ thru and including _1.2.10 Snowflakes_.

 __🤯 Aspire To__ pages: _1.2.11_ thru and including _1.2.12 Make a Scene_.